 - Mental health and employee wellness will be a big focus for business leaders, including those in talent acquisition.

-This burnout has hit recruiters, talent acquisition specialists, and human resources pros especially hard over the last couple years.
+This burnout has actually hit recruiters, talent acquisition specialists, and human resources pros especially hard over the last couple years.

 On top of trying to achieve lofty hiring goals, those working in TA and HR have had to adjust to big changes like fully remote interview cycles and staying in sync with team members.